MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-for-ediscovery-activities-in-the-audit-log.md

 The following table lists the cmdlet audit log records that are logged when an administrator or user performs an eDiscovery-related activity by using the compliance center or by running the corresponding cmdlet in Security & Compliance Center PowerShell.
 The detailed information in the audit log record is different for the cmdlet activities listed in this table and the eDiscovery activities described in the previous section.

-As previously stated, it takes up to 24 hours for eDiscovery cmdlet activities to appear in the audit log search results.
+As previously stated, it may take up to 24 hours for eDiscovery cmdlet activities to appear in the audit log search results.

 > [!TIP]
 > The cmdlets in the **Operation** column in the following table are linked to the corresponding cmdlet help topic on TechNet.
 Go to the cmdlet help topic for a description of the available parameters for each cmdlet.
 The parameter and the parameter value that were used with a cmdlet are included in the audit log entry for each eDiscovery cmdlet activity that's logged.